oracle/pgql-lang/pages/pgql-2.0-spec.md

 ## FETCH FIRST Clause

-The `FETCH FIRST` specifies the number of solutions that should be returned.
+The `FETCH FIRST` clause provides a limit to the number of solutions to be kept.

 The syntax is: